Black Russian Red

-Sereksiya Charni (vitis vinifera) is even more obscure than Saperavi and is grown around the Black and Caspian Seas in Ukraine, Armenia, and Romania.
-As far as we can ascertain, we are the only producers of a wine from this variety in the Western Hemisphere.
+The Sereksiya Charni grape (vitis vinifera) is even more unusual than Saperavi and is grown around the Black and Caspian Seas in Ukraine, Armenia, and Romania.
+As far as we know we are the only producers of a wine from this variety in the Western Hemisphere.

 Each of these varieties was produced and sold individually by McGregor Vineyard in the 1980s.
 However, Bob McGregor recognized that blending them together might produce an even more interesting wine than what they expressed individually.
 He was much happier with this new blend, and 1991 saw the very first vintage of Black Russian Red.
 Fewer than 100 cases were produced, which quickly sold out.
 The 1991 vintage is continuing to develop and even today remains a truly exquisite wine.

 Today, the Black Russian Red is clearly a benchmark red wine of New York State, earing its status as the must-try cult favorite wine of the Finger Lakes.
 Recent vintages have expressed themselves as approachable in their youth, while improving with age over 8 or 10 to even 20+ years.
 We hope you agree that this intriguing wine is worthy of the attention it continues to garner and that you’ll share it with your wine-loving family and friends.